Hello Paneristi,

 *PAM means “Panerai Model”, because of the letters PAM as part of the reference, most Paneristi name the Panerai watch simply “Pam”.

-Boutique edition: Produced fixed volumes (that was defined in advance), to sell at only one or a few specific boutiques, volumes very low from ~20-~150 pieces (many Paneristi references belong to that category)
+Boutique edition (BE): Produced fixed volumes (that was defined in advance) for a specific boutique, volumes very low from ~20-~200 pieces (many Paneristi references belong to that category).
+That reference has an attribute linked to the specific boutique or their customer (mostly naming a/o picture on the case back).

 5. Evolutions